-It’s easy to explain the appeal of this iconic model to British fans of a certain age; as the hot hatch wars raged across the forecourts in the 1990s, we were denied the full-fat Type R. Sure, we had the VTi, which brought howling VTEC thrills to the UK modding scene and proved in one fell swoop that Japanese engines offered a whole new realm of tuning possibilities.
-(As standard, you got manic acceleration, half-leather seats and, on the five-door, an LSD.)
-But the Type R was what we really wanted – it’s the legend, the unicorn: made solely for the Japanese market, it was a hatchback-only model with a manual ’box and an LSD, along with that rev-happy B16B VTEC motor.
-Based on the EK4 Si-R, the EK9 Type R enjoyed further chassis reinforcement, quicker steering, bigger brakes, had lots of weight stripped out, and a hand-polished cylinder head.
-It was pre-modified in showroom form.
+It’s easy to explain the appeal of this iconic model to British fans of a certain age; as the hot hatch wars raged across the forecourts in the 1990s, we were denied the full-fat Honda Civic Type R EK9.
+Sure, we had the VTi, which brought howling VTEC thrills to the UK modding scene and proved in one fell swoop that Japanese engines offered a whole new realm of tuning possibilities.
+As standard, you got manic acceleration, half-leather seats and, on the five-door, a limited-slip differential.

-Perhaps understandably, David’s original intention when he bought this EK9 was to keep it stock and enjoy it purely for what it was.
+Perhaps understandably, David’s original intention when he bought this EK9 Civic Type R was to keep it stock and enjoy it purely for what it was.
 We hear this a lot.
 It’s a fleeting fancy and it doesn’t last long.
 “It was already lightly modified when I bought it,” he reasons, “and the part of me that said it was ‘pure’ was soon defeated!
 A friend had a K20’d EK9, another had a B18’d one, so it didn’t take long for the extra mods to start roll in.”
 He says.

-“I’m the first owner of this EK9 Type R in the UK,” he continues.
+“I’m the first owner of this modified Honda Civic Type R EK9 in the UK,” he continues.
 “I won it at auction back in November 2011, and imported it via Torque GT.
 I picked it up the following January after driving down to Torque GT in Buckfastleigh from Aberdeen in my old Fiesta, which I traded in.
 The Civic was a grade 4 at auction – there were a few little marks on the passenger-side quarter above the wheel arch, some scores in the rear window, and a scuff on the front bumper, but other than that it was pretty much perfect.”

 Those itchy modding fingers soon saw a carbon bonnet arrive, followed by a set of coilovers after plenty of ribbing from mates about his 4×4 stance, then bucket seats and harnesses… and then a twist of fate saw the project spear off in an unexpected new direction.

-“Because I wanted to spend as little time as possible without the car, and wanted to be part of the build, the engine was shipped up to Aberdeenshire by JAPCOM after being completed by Automek,” says David.
+“Because I wanted to spend as little time as possible without the car, and wanted to be part of the build, I shipped the engine up to Aberdeenshire by JAPCOM after Automek finished their build.” says David.
 “It was fitted by A.M.
 Vehicle Repairs and myself up in Insch, Aberdeenshire; Adam and Melissa have been my friends for several years and were around for me when I lost Rennie in 2012 – they appreciated why I was doing this build, and were willing to help me out over their weekends.
 Major thanks to them again on this, I couldn’t have done it without them!

-“After the engine was fitted, the car was trailered down to Automek again via JAPCOM, ready for mapping,” David recalls.
+“After we fitted the engine, we trailered the car was down to Automek again via JAPCOM, ready for mapping,” David recalls.
 “Automek did some final checks over to make sure they were happy with everything – they only use AP Performance for their mapping, so it took a few weeks to get this done as they had to get Aonghus over from Ireland to do it… I was happy to wait for this though, his work speaks for him, the map is truly awesome.

-Naturally this means that the EK9 Type R is a frantic and eager thing, and it’s a good job that Honda saw fit to bolt in a helical LSD before they let it leave the factory gates.
-It’s certainly getting a workout now, although David’s keen to reinforce the point that driveability was always considered paramount with this transformation; this isn’t a numbers game, it’s not about showing off – it’s about letting the Civic live its best life, fulfilling its potential.
+Naturally this means that the modified Honda Civic Type R EK9 is a frantic and eager thing, and it’s a good job that Honda saw fit to bolt in a helical LSD before they let it leave the factory gates.
+It’s certainly getting a workout now, although David’s keen to reinforce the point that drivability was always considered paramount with this transformation; this isn’t a numbers game, it’s not about showing off – it’s about letting the Civic live its best life, fulfilling its potential.
 And like he says, it goes everywhere – to work, to the shops, to the gym, getting used as it should.
 It’s just doing it rather a lot faster than it used to.

-The flawless aesthetic is thanks to KD Kustoms in Lochgelly, Fife, the only bodyshop allowed to touch the car, who are always happy to move things around to accommodate David’s requirements; the finish of the car is a thoroughly appropriate counterpart to the menace that lurks beneath.
-“Some people see it as a boy racer car, but those who recognise an EK9 appreciate it for what it is,” he muses.
+The flawless aesthetic is thanks to KD Kustoms in Lochgelly, Fife, the only body shop allowed to touch the car, who are always happy to move things around to accommodate David’s requirements; the finish of the car is a thoroughly appropriate counterpart to the menace that lurks beneath.
+“Some people see it as a boy racer car, but those who recognize an EK9 appreciate it for what it is,” he muses.
 “Although when I explain that it’s turbocharged, they’re quite often taken aback!
-The only real negatives I hear are about why the body’s two colours, but there’s a simple answer to that: it’s a panda from Japan, Japanese pandas are rare, and so are turbo EK9s.”
+The only real negatives I hear are about why the body’s two colors, but there’s a simple answer to that: it’s a panda from Japan, Japanese pandas are rare, and so are turbo EK9s.”
 David is amused by this as most people don’t question the fact, even though he knows pandas are from China…

-And with that infallible logic firmly laid down, David flexes his right ankle and disappears in a maelstrom of atomised hydrocarbons, turbo whistling, front tyres chirruping, tailpipe rasping, off on a new adventure.
+And with that infallible logic firmly laid down, David flexes his right ankle and disappears in a maelstrom of atomized hydrocarbons, turbo whistling, front tires chirruping, tailpipe rasping, off on a new adventure.
 This is an iconic car, that goes without saying, but there’s no rulebook saying that these icons are untouchable.
 With the influence of good friends, the memory of a blood-brother, the involvement of the best of the best in the industry, and a pocketful of dreams, David’s created something unique.
-It’s the car he always chose in the video games back in the day, but the real deal has turned out better than he could ever
+It’s the car he always chose in the video games back in the day, but the real deal has turned out better than he could ever have hoped.

-Tech Spec: Honda Civic EK9 Type R
+Tech Spec: Modified Honda Civic Type R EK9

 B18C4 block and head, TD05 twin-scroll turbo, Race-Tech manifold, Turbosmart 2011 BOV, Brian Crower Stage 2 turbo cams and adjustable cam gear, Brian Crower steel valve springs and retainers, Skunk2 Pro Series intake manifold, Skunk2 70mm Pro throttle body, CP forged 81.5mm pistons and rings, ARP head/main studs, Manley forged H-beam rods, King Racing crankshaft bearings and rod bearings, ACT Prolite flywheel, ARP flywheel bolts, iD1000 injectors, Hondata S300 ECU, Walbro 255lph high-pressure fuel pump, Action Clutch Stage 4 cerametallic clutch, stock EK9 gearbox with MFactory forged race final drive – 4.71